aashishsec/AWS-Projects/AWS/Docks/readme.md

 ![image](https://github.com/aashishsec/CloudProjects/assets/65489287/a9caadf5-a162-43e7-8908-3cf85566826f)
 10. Let's try again.

-> For this project, we'll have to set up an [Elastic IP Address](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html) for our EC2 & that would be our `DOMAIN`
+- For this project, we'll have to set up an [Elastic IP Address](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html) for our EC2 & that would be our `DOMAIN`

-3. Initialise and start the project

-> NOTE - We will have to edit the **inbound rules** in the security group of our EC2, in order to allow traffic from our particular port

 ### Project is deployed on AWS 🎉